GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - CSS3
 - JavaScript (imported from [codepen.io/vanderzak/pen/BayjVep](https://codepen.io/vanderzak/pen/BayjVep) for the audio player.)
 ## Libraries
-- Bootstrap
+- [Bootstrap](https://getbootstrap.com/) Is used for it's prebuilt components, and relatively straigthforward sizing and layout capabilities.
-- Font-Awesome
+- [Font-Awesome](https://fontawesome.com/) Font-Awesome icons are used for the nav-menu items.
-- Google Fonts
+- [Google Fonts](https://fonts.google.com/) The Roboto font from Google Fonts is used throughout the website.
-- js popper
+- [js popper](https://popper.js.org/) Is used to enable functionality of the drop-down menu and show more/show less button.
 ## Tools
 - [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) For editing the images and encoding in .webp format.
 - [Balsamiq Wireframes](https://balsamiq.com/) For creating the wireframes.